orizens/orizens.com/src/pages/blog/2018-07-31-ngrx-scrolling-ino-dom-element-and-components-communication.md

 ```

   <p>
-    When the active media is changed via the now playlist store, the &#8220;<strong>selectedId</strong>&#8221; is updated, thus triggering a change detection down to the &#8220;now playlist component&#8221;, which is the, renders the component and updates the active media in view.
+    When the active media is changed via the now playlist store, the &#8220;<strong>selectedId</strong>" is updated, thus triggering a change detection down to the &#8220;now playlist component", which is the, renders the component and updates the active media in view.
   </p>

   <p>
-    This strategy is mostly useful for an initial render and for the &#8220;<strong>selectedId</strong>&#8221; is updated within the store.
-It was also used to trigger a scroll automatically when the next track is activated, however, ux wise, it didn&#8217;t feel right and was a little bit annoying &#8211; so I decided to disable it for the time being.
-Nevertheless, it&#8217;s a nice example which demonstrates using <a href="https://github.com/ngrx/platform/blob/master/docs/store/README.md"><strong>ngrx</strong> store</a> with auto scrolling dom elements.
+    This strategy is mostly useful for an initial render and for the &#8220;<strong>selectedId</strong>" is updated within the store.
+It was also used to trigger a scroll automatically when the next track is activated, however, ux wise, it didn't feel right and was a little bit annoying - so I decided to disable it for the time being.
+Nevertheless, it's a nice example which demonstrates using <a href="https://github.com/ngrx/platform/blob/master/docs/store/README.md"><strong>ngrx</strong> store</a> with auto scrolling dom elements.
   </p>

   <p>
-    To optimize performance further, other <a href="https://angular.io/guide/lifecycle-hooks">component&#8217;s life cycle hooks</a> can be used for initial render only.
+    To optimize performance further, other <a href="https://angular.io/guide/lifecycle-hooks">component's life cycle hooks</a> can be used for initial render only.
   </p>

   <h3>